uran1980/chosen-select-test/README.md

 When I set class ```chzn-rtl``` for **RTL** langs the param ```disable_search_threshold``` is ignored.

 Here is demo page.
-Clone and open in browser index.html file to see bug.
+Clone and open in browser index.html file to see the bug.